SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Ports/ActionofPorts/RemovePorts/README.md

 #Remove Ports

-This sample demonstrate how to remove ports at runtime using "RemoveAt" method.
+This sample demonstrates how to remove the ports at runtime using the "RemoveAt" method.